jensvoid/lorg/README.md

 ### Getting started

 To get started, please read the documentation in the [Wiki](https://github.com/jensvoid/lorg/wiki/).
-For the impatient, try something like
+For the impatient, try something like:
 ```
-./lorg -u -g /path/to/access_log
+./lorg -d phpids -u -g /path/to/access_log
 ```

 ### Usage